 7. Lego Theme

-If your child has Lego or other construction blocks, challenge him/her to build an entire theme that you’ve chosen.
+If your children have Lego or other construction blocks, challenge them to build an entire theme that you’ve chosen.

-You could ask your child to build a farm theme, complete with animals and farmhouses, and then ask them to build a space station.
+You could ask them to build a farm theme, complete with animals and farmhouses, and then ask them to build a space station.
 You will be surprised by how creative children can be when challenged to think of ways to create.

 8. Tangrams